Self-Supervised Learning for Recommender Systems: A Survey

 \subsection{Explainable Self-Supervised Recommendation}

-Despite the desired performance of existing SSR models, what lead to these performance gains are not theoretically justified in most of them.
-They are considered as black-box models and the goal of them is just to reach a higher performance.
-Some components like the augmentations and the objectives of pretext tasks, which are presumed useful, lack reliable interpretability to demonstrate their effectiveness.
-In a very recent research \cite{yu2021graph}, it has been experimentally proved that some graph augmentations, which used to be considered informative, may even impair the performance.
-Meanwhile, without solid explanations, it is unclear whether the models exchange other properties such as robustness for the performance improvement.
-For more reliable SSR models, it is necessary to figure out what they have learned or how the model have changed through self-supervised training.
+Despite the promising results achieved by existing SSR models, the mechanisms behind their performance gains are not theoretically justified in most cases.
+These models are often considered black-boxes, with the primary goal being to achieve higher performance.
+However, components such as augmentations and self-supervised objectives lack reliable interpretability to demonstrate their effectiveness.
+Recent experiments in \cite{yu2021graph} have shown that some graph augmentations, which were previously thought to be informative, may even impair performance.
+Furthermore, it is unclear whether these models trade-off other properties, such as robustness, for their performance improvements.
+In order to create more reliable SSR models, it is crucial to understand what they have learned and how the model has been altered through self-supervised training.